All work

 The Visualization

-Seen as a whole, the year reveals something description alone cannot: the symmetry of the extremes, the long gradual descent into darkness in autumn, the sudden snap of polar night, the slow bloom back toward light.
+Seen as a whole, the year fractures into seasons of color: a long, gradual descent into darkness in autumn, the sudden snap of polar night, and the slow bloom back toward light.
+A minimal marker highlights the current day, a small anchor making the abstract concrete.

 Full calendar grid showing a year of daylight in Utqiaġvik